anthonydugois/polynomic/site/content/docs/path.md

 ### Arguments

 1. `path` *Array* The path you want to simplify.
-2. `tolerance` *number* The maximum distance between original and simplified curve.
+2. `tolerance` *number* The maximum distance between the original curve and the simplified curve.

 ### Returns